MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Purpose and scenarios

 ## Customer Insights and Dataverse
-Customer Insights puts data into Dataverse tables with ownership information, so that data consumption from Dataverse (e.g., other Dynamics apps, such as Dynamics Marketing, model-driven apps, etc.) is governed by Dataverse RBAC settings (RBAC in DV -> link).
+Customer Insights puts data into Dataverse tables with ownership information, so that data consumption from Dataverse (e.g., in other Dynamics apps, such as Dynamics Marketing, model-driven apps, etc.) is governed by Dataverse RBAC settings (RBAC in DV -> link).

 ### Dataverse roles
 Access to data in dataverse is governed by the ownership of the information and the Dataverse role of the user.